brenmcnamara/Portfolio/README.md

 - [Cue](https://cue.app/) - iOS Engineer: Apr 2019 - Mar 2020

-  - Worked on the [Cue iOS Application](https://apps.apple.com/us/app/cue-social-calendar/id1377803825), which is a Social Calendar Product making it easier for people to plan with their friends, discover events, and manage their social lives.
+  - Worked on the [Cue iOS Application](https://apps.apple.com/us/app/cue-social-calendar/id1377803825), which is a Social Calendar Product making it easier for people to make plans with their friends, discover events, and manage their social lives.
   - Used Swift programming language.
 The App was built using a custom GRPC-based state management layer with UI built on native components and [LayoutKit](https://github.com/linkedin/LayoutKit).